kevinptx/patientApp/README.md

 # patientApp is a Java Spring Boot project for doctors, nurses, and medical providers to keep track of patient data.
 It is the personal capstone project for HackBright Academy's Java Spring Boot program.

 ## A GIF example of the app.
 It is only a simplified prototype that is still under development:
+## Note: GIF quality has been purposely reduced in order to decrease file size for the purpose of uploading on GitHub.

 ![patientApp](https://github.com/kevinptx/patientApp/blob/main/patientAppDemo.gif)